PolySync/polysync-core-c-examples/single_transform/README.md

 This example demonstrates PolySync Transform API usage.

-It pushes a transform to the stack and then shows resulting transformation.
+It pushes a transform to the stack and then shows the resulting transformation.
 You would use this code if you need to handle stack transformations in your applications.

 ### Dependencies